Richard Moran (author): Biography

 Moran was the tenth president of Menlo College, a private four year college located in Silicon Valley.
 He is the first former president there given the "Emeritus" status for his contributions.
 Moran previously served as CEO and vice chairman at Accretive Solutions, a national professional services firm with a focus on accounting, information technology and outsourcing.
 Accretive Solutions was sold in December 2017 to Resources Global Professionals.

 Prior to Accretive Solutions, Moran was a partner at Venrock, chairman of the board at Portal Software which was sold to Oracle for $220M.

 The Moran Family owns and operates a vineyard and winery in Knights Valley in Sonoma County.
 Moran chronicles the development of the vineyard and restoring an old house in his column "In the Country" which has been running in wine country newspapers since 1997.
 The column received third place in journalism at the 2018 California Journalism Awards.

 Writing

+Moran has written ten business books.
+His work has been translated into eight languages.